Emberlynn-Loo/tp/docs/UserGuide.md

     </figure>
 </div>

 Well done!
 You have successfully edited the address of your friend!
-You can also edit any other details you wish to change **as long as they exist**!
+You can also edit any other details you wish to change <span class="hello_span">as long as they exist!</span>

 <span class="h3_span">Adding the Relationship!</span>